 Post exposure prophylaxis:

 - If tick remains on the skin, carefully remove it.
 Link to instructions https://www.nhs.uk/conditions/insect-bites-and-stings/treatment/

-- If patient presents with an attached tick or within 72 hours of removal of a tick (where the tick is estimated to have been attached for ≥36hrs) they should be offered doxycycline 200mg single dose as prophylaxis in the absence of any contraindication to doxycycline.
+- If patient presents with an attached tick or within 3 days (72 hours) of removal of a tick they should be offered doxycycline 200mg single dose as prophylaxis in the absence of any contraindication to doxycycline.

 - For those people where there is a contraindication to doxycycline, including children under 8 years old, there is insufficient evidence on which to make a recommendation of an alternative agent.

 - Antibiotics not recommended where Lyme disease has previously been adequately treated – no demonstrable clinical benefit from prolonged antibiotic therapy

 - Supportive management, e.g. for management of chronic pain, fatigue, depression